stellar/stellar-core/docs/software/admin.md

 between machines in a network increases the reliability of the network.
 Overlap here means that any two nodes that reference a set of nodes:
  * have a large overlap of the nodes
- * the threshold is such that there will be some overlap between nodes regardless of which node fails
+ * the threshold is such that there will always be some overlap between nodes regardless of which node fails

 For example, consider two nodes that respectively reference the sets Set1 and